FOSSEE/st-scripts/getting_started_with_sage_notebook/script.rst

 ..
 R4

-We are assuming that you have Sage installed on your computer now.
+We assume that you have Sage installed on your computer now.
 If not please visit the page http://sagemath.org/doc/tutorial/introduction.html#installation for the tutorial on how to install Sage.